yannxou/RefaceCPLiveControl/README.md

 * Press and release the key to toggle the arrangement record.
 * Press and hold + D to go back to arrangement.
 * Press and hold + D# to toggle MIDI arrangement overdub.
+* Press and hold + E to toggle automation arm.

 #### D note